Dr. Jerry Markoch

 ATHENS DRIVE HIGH SCHOOL MARCHING BAND

-The Athens Drive High School Marching Band is an extracurricular group which performs August through December.
-Performances include home football games, various competitions and area parades.
+The Athens Drive High School Marching Band is an extracurricular group that performs from August through December.
+Performances include home football games, various competitions, and area parades.
 Practices begin mid to late July and end in November.
 Performances begin in August and end with area parades in early December.

 Our marching band performs a variety of music reflecting the three major roles that we fulfill to our school/community and students:

-1) ceremonial/patriotic music (Star Spangled Banner, America, etc.) to fulfill our role as ambassador;
+- ceremonial/patriotic music (Star-Spangled Banner, America, etc.) to fulfill our role as an ambassador;

-Students interested in colorguard or percussion must attend clinics May.
-After the clinics, an audition is required for percussion.
+Students interested in Color Guard or percussion must attend the clinics and auditions in May.
 Specific placement within units will depend on talent/skill level.
-Woodwind and brass players who have successfully completed 8th grade band in middle school are not required to audition.
+Woodwind and brass players who have successfully completed the 8th-grade band in middle school are not required to audition.
 Students who have not participated in middle school band should contact the band director for specific requirements.

 All rising freshmen are highly encouraged to attend one or both of the orientation meetings held in May of each year.
 [Percussion and guard students must attend these meetings as they are clinic dates.]
 The purpose of these meetings is to provide an opportunity for students and parents to visit our campus, meet our staff and parent boosters, and actually do some rehearsing (wear tennis shoes and bring your instrument).

 Summer rehearsals are necessary due to the school schedule and the amount of training/conditioning involved in this activity.
-Percussionists and guard usually meet 1-2 days per week throughout June and July to learn/strengthen fundamentals.
-These informal rehearsals are NOT MANDITORY, but highly encouraged.
+Percussionists and guards usually meet 1-2 days per week throughout June and July to learn/strengthen fundamentals.
+These informal rehearsals are NOT MANDATORY but highly encouraged.
 The instructors will provide dates and times for these rehearsals in early June.